This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 It’s hard to find a rich cream that won’t also cause further breakouts or side effects, so I’ll share my (personal) opinion where I can.

-This may have a better texture if you’re struggling to find the right moisturizer and prefer thick creams.
+This may have a better texture if you’re struggling to find the right moisturiser and prefer thick creams.

-Most of the best fungal acne-safe moisturizers are quite thin and light, as I’m sure you’ve noticed.
+Most of the best fungal acne-safe moisturisers are quite thin and light, as I’m sure you’ve noticed.

 One thing I’m not super keen on about this moisturiser is the range of fruit extracts.

-Fungal acne-safe products tend to have less ingredients for this exact reason.
+Fungal acne-safe products tend to have fewer ingredients for this exact reason.

 This product mostly uses silicones to trap moisture into the skin and works well for most skin types.